 can be a small but direct method of demonstrating the fact that an otherwise normal-looking individual is at least partially cybernetic.
 In the case of prosthetic eyes they also work as a scar signifier.
 Since the eyes are taken as so much more personal they can be a much smaller effect for greater emotional impact.

 If only one eye

 is cybernetic, it is a form of Eyepatch of Power

 .
 When the person with these eyes dies, expect to see Eye Lights Out

 - Verizon's advertisements for the Droid X show this happening (for some reason) as the user watches the built in Blockbuster-on-demand feature.

 - The Combat Cyborgs introduced in Magical Girl Lyrical Nanoha StrikerS.
 Their eyes were amongst the many body parts replaced with cybernetic implants.
 Close-ups of their eyes reveal camera lenses that rotate when they're using their Super Senses.

 - In Ghost in the Shell (all versions) one of the main characters, Batou, has very obvious artificial eyes.
-In Stand Alone Complex they are referred to as "ranger eyes," after the eyes used by the ranger unit he belonged to when he was in the military.
+In Ghost in the Shell: Stand Alone Complex they are referred to as "ranger eyes," after the eyes used by the ranger unit he belonged to when he was in the military.
 Not much is revealed of their capabilities.

 - They are shown to include night vision, a powerful zoom, limited ability to detect thermoptic camouflage and in the final episode of 2nd Gig a visual Trust Password when a corrupt official is silly enough to send Rangers after a former Ranger.